DAEM007/Finance-logger-project/README.md

 `mixed.push(23);`

-//TS accepts all of the above because of the any type
+//TS accepts all of the above because of the :any type

-**Objects with any type**
+**Objects with :any type**

 `let person: {
     name: any,